AltCoiFish/dfi-masternode/setup-masternode.md

 **5 . on Wallet**

-Edit your `defi.conf` and add `masternode_owner=masternode-owner` and `gen=1`  where wallet-address is the legacy address we created on our wallet called "masternode-owner"
+Edit your `defi.conf` and add `masternode_owner=masternode-owner`  where wallet-address is the legacy address we created on our wallet called "masternode-owner"

+When using an `ain` there is no need for `gen=1` on the wallet `defi.conf`

 #### 6